Killing of Messiah Nantwi: Charges

 In March, the Attorney General of New York recused herself from the investigation, and a special prosecutor was appointed.

 On April 16, 2025, two guards connected to Nantwi's death were charged with murder.
 Overall, 10 prison guards were criminally charged in connection with Nantwi's death.

 Two of the five Marcy officers were charged with manslaughter.
 The two prison guards who were charged with second-degree murder were directly employed by Mid-State.
 Five people would be charged with first degree manslaughter.
 Two sergeants at Mid-State were each charged with second-degree manslaughter after being accused of doing nothing to stop the assaults while supervising the area where Nantawi was beat to death.
 Of the 10 officers charged, six were accused of assaulting Nantwi, while the other four were only accused of making an effort to cover-up the incident by doing things such as filing false reports and participating in a plot which included planting a makeshift knife and cleaning up blood in Nantwi’s prison cell in an attempt to destroy evidence.
 Six of them would also be indicted on gang assault.

 Eight of the officers would be indicted for conspiracy, four for tampering with physical evidence, and nine for using a false instrument for filing a report.
 As of August 2025, one officer, Nicholas Vitale, has pled guilty to offering a false instrument for filing and two others, Joshua Bartlett and Nathan Palmer, pled guilty to hindering prosecution and falsifying business records.
 Four additional unindicted officers also accepted plea offers.
+In December, while awaiting sentencing, Bartlett was indicted by a grand jury on separate sexual assault charges.

-On June 17, Mantwi's family filed a federal civil rights lawsuit against the officers, the supervisor of the prison, and commissioner of the New York State Department of Corrections and Community Supervision.
+On June 17, Nantwi's family filed a federal civil rights lawsuit against the officers, the supervisor of the prison, and commissioner of the New York State Department of Corrections and Community Supervision.